Do Muslims believe in Moses (PBUH) and the Torah?

 “He (Pharaoh) said, “Have you come to us to drive us out of our land with your magic, O Moses?
 Then we will surely bring you magic like it, so make between us and you an appointment, which we will not fail to keep and neither will you, in a place assigned.”
 [Moses] said, “Your appointment is on the day of the festival when the people assemble at mid-morning.”
 (Quran 20: 57-59)

-7 snakeThe day of the event was set and the best magicians within Egypt had been assembled.
-They threw their ropes and Moses (PBUH) looked on in apprehension as he saw a number of snakes appear:
+The day of the event was set and the best magicians within Egypt were assembled.
+They threw their ropes and Moses (PBUH) looked on in apprehension as a number of snakes suddenly appeared:

 “Allah (God) said, “Fear not.
 Indeed, it is you who are superior.
 And throw what is in your right hand; it will swallow up what they have crafted.
 What they have crafted is but the trick of a magician, and the magician will not succeed wherever he is.”
 So the magicians fell down in prostration.
 They said, “We have believed in the Lord of Aaron and Moses.”
 (Quran 20: 68-70)

-Moses (PBUH) continued to warn Pharaoh and a range of punishments appeared and went as the Pharaoh continued to ignore the signs, whilst accusing him of sorcery, and persecuting him and the Children of Israel.
+Moses (PBUH) continued to warn Pharaoh and a range of punishments appeared and went as the Pharaoh continued to ignore the signs, whilst accusing him of sorcery and persecuting him and the Children of Israel.

 “And they said, “No matter what sign you bring us with which to bewitch us, we will not be believers in you.”
 So We sent upon them the flood and locusts and lice and frogs and blood as distinct signs, but they were arrogant and were a criminal people.”
 (Quran 7: 132-133)